Using ecommpay Payments plug-in for WordPress CMS

 2. Find one of the payment methods set up for working with ecommpay in the Method column and click the General settings button in the corresponding line.

-2. Switch the plug-in to the needed mode and set up the basic parameters of the plug-in operation:
+2. Set up the basic parameters of the plug-in operation on the General tab:

 • Project ID—the test project identifier.